vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ### Common usage example

-In the following examples, you can analyze how both composables are used in the simple use case.
-There are all above mentioned basic scenarios used in three main components: a product list, a cart, and a wishlist.
-It can be your basis for building real-life application implementation.
+Here is an example of how both composables can be used in real-life applications.
+We have three components: a product list, a cart, and a wishlist.
+In the examples, we cover the logic of adding/removing items from the wish list and cart, working with getters, and loading state.

 The product list: